 On the other hand there has been an ongoing development in the theory of international trade, which is not at all taken into account by basing the modelling on the Armington paper from 1969.
 Besides that empirical studies as well as sensitivity analysis with CGE models have shown that identifying Armington assumptions econometrically is difficult in a multi-country setting and that some results on welfare effects of policy evaluation are almost completely determined by the choice of the Armington elasticities in international trade.

 Therefore for the EIO approach outlined here we want to extend and develop further the modelling of international trade.
 One very important aspect is the differentiation between trade in intermediates and trade in final goods.
-Therefore in our model imports are determined in the import shares matrix \mathbf{M} , which can be split up into one part for the use matrix $\mathbf{M}^{\mathbf{m}}$ and another part for final demand matrix, $\mathbf{M}^{\mathbf{f}}$.
-Total imports of intermediate commodities in each industry are directly given by the factor input coefficient equation (38) and determine the elements in the import shares matrix $\mathbf{M}^{\mathbf{m}}$ according to (5).
+Therefore in our model imports are determined in the import shares matrix M, which can be split up into one part for the use matrix M^m and another part for final demand matrix, M^f.
+Total imports of intermediate commodities in each industry are directly given by the factor input coefficient equation (38) and determine the elements in the import shares matrix M^m according to (5).
+The difference to the Armington specification for this part is that imports in M^m are not only substituted for domestic goods in a simple CES function, but for domestic goods, labour and energy in a flexible functional form setting.

 For imports in final demand, especially in private consumption, a trade model that is consistent with non-constant returns to scale in production and imperfect competition should be applied.
 This would mean moving away from the Armington assumption and taking into account the development in economic theory of trade as represented in new economic geography (Krugman, 1991 and Forsild and Ottaviano, 2003).
+Returns to scale would be reflected in the relative goods prices and would determine the allocation of the origins of domestic consumption to different sources (countries) in a multiregional model.
-The import content of exports and of gross capital formation could by treated via fixed import shares, so that the total matrix of import shares of final demand $\mathbf{M}^{\mathbf{f}}$, would also be determined.

-The link between the IO model and the trade block would then mainly work through an impact of the vector of industry output $\mathbf{q{bp}}$ (determined in the quantity IO model) on output prices $\mathbf{p^q}$ (determined in the production block) via increasing returns to scale.
-The changing relative prices between domestic use and imports would then change the import matrix, $\mathbf{M^f}$ and thereby again the solution for the output vector $\mathbf{q{bp}}$.
+The import content of exports and of gross capital formation could by treated via fixed import shares, so that the total matrix of import shares of final demand \mathbf{M}^f , would also be determined.
+The link between the IO model and the trade block would then mainly work through an impact of the vector of industry output \mathbf{q}{bp} (determined in the quantity IO model) on output prices \mathbf{p}^q (determined in the production block) via increasing returns to scale.
+The changing relative prices between domestic use and imports would then change the import matrix, \mathbf{M}^f and thereby again the solution for the output vector \mathbf{q}{bp} .